kyleaoman/martini/README.rst

 ..
 GITHUB_INSTALLATION_NOTES_START_LABEL

-Choose a branch_.
-Unless you want to install the latest (possibly buggy) main branch, installing with PyPI should usually be preferred.
-From the branch page (e.g. ``https://github.com/kyleaoman/martini/tree/2.0.X``), click the green 'Code' button and follow instructions to obtain the files.
+You can browse releases_ that correspond to versions on PyPI (starting from 2.0.0) and download the source code.
 Unpack the zip file if necessary.
-You should then be able to do ``python3 -m pip install martini/[optional]``, where ``optional`` should be replaced by a comma separated list of optional dependencies.
+If you're feeling adventurous or looking for a feature under development you can so browse branches_ and choose one to clone.
+In either case you should then be able to do ``python3 -m pip install martini/[optional]``, where ``optional`` should be replaced by a comma separated list of optional dependencies.
 If this fails check that ``martini/`` is a path pointing to the directory containing the ``pyproject.toml`` file for MARTINI.
 The currently available options are:

 - ``hdf5_output``: Supports output to hdf5 files via the h5py package.
 Since h5py is hosted on PyPI, this option may be used when installing via PyPI.
 - ``eaglesource``: Dependencies for the |martini.sources.EAGLESource| module, which greatly simplifies reading input from EAGLE simulation snapshots.
 Installs my Hdecompose_ package, providing implementations of the `Rahmati et al. (2013)`_ method for computing netural hydrogen fractions and the `Blitz & Rosolowsky (2006)`_ method for atomic/molecular fractions.
 Also installs `my python-only version`_ of John Helly's `read_eagle`_ package for quick extraction of particles in a simulation sub-volume. h5py is also required.